baumlab/Gitting-started/README.md

 ## Open Notebook Science strategy

 We strive to follow Open Science principles by committing to reproducible science standards.

 As of July 2016 we will be writing manuscripts openly using Github and other collaborative tools, and blogging about our experience in switching to Open Notebook Science.

 Some of us have attended Software Carpentry workshops, some of us have never used Git, and none of us are Git experts.

-We are guinea pigs for switching an entire lab group to an open science protocol, and we welcome any advice, tips and support.
+We are guinea pigs, switching an entire lab group to an open science protocol.

+We welcome any advice, tips and support.

 **There are 5 (loose) rules.**